bediger4000/mediocre-sudoku-solver/README.md

 The `sudoku` executable reads boards from stdin, writes progress and any solution on stdout.
+It can also read from files that are named by the final command line argument.

 Partial output boards can be used as input, by editing out all the non-board material.